 Marketing agencies are everywhere these days, and I mean everywhere.
 Every time I check my LinkedIn I see a new one pop up somewhere.
-And there is a variety of them too – social media agencies, marketing, growth marketing, growth hacking, content creators, you name it.
+And there are a variety of them too: social media agencies, marketing, growth marketing, growth hacking, content creators, you name it.
 What’s your marketing agency like?

-Regardless of all these new fancy names and terms – the concept stands the same.
+Regardless of all these fancy names and terms, the concept remains the same.

 If it quacks like a duck, it’s probably a duck.

-Growth marketing/hacking – focuses on growing business, marketing analytics, and proven results.
+- Growth marketing and hacking: focus on growing businesses, marketing analytics, and proven results.

 These are the three most common forms of marketing agencies that I’ve seen so far.
 As you might know, a large portion of our beloved eClincher users are themselves marketing and social media agencies that use our platform to manage the numerous social media pages and accounts for their clients.

-So we wanted to write a quick post to help *you* awesome people get the latest tools and tips to grow your beautiful marketing agencies, make more revenue and have even more cause to celebrate this holiday season.
+So we wanted to write a quick post to help *you* awesome people get the latest tools and tips to grow your beautiful marketing agencies, make more revenue, and have even more reason to celebrate this holiday season.

 Step 1 – Maximize every profile

-Every website has it’s footprint on the worldwide web.
-It’s important that your marketing agency spreads far and wife and leaves undistinguishable footprints everywhere it goes.
+Every website has its own footprint on the worldwide web.
+It’s important that your marketing agency spreads far and wide and leaves undistinguishable footprints everywhere it goes.

 Here is what I mean.